Reflections on AdvicePay’s 15th Quarterly Team Retreat

 At least several months in advance of each retreat every single team member is encouraged to block out their calendar for the full week.
 (Block = no meetings and calls!)

-This allows Mondays to be dedicated to necessary work, retreat prep, and gives our remote team members time to travel into Bozeman.
+This allows Mondays to be dedicated to necessary work, and retreat prep and gives our remote team members time to travel into Bozeman.

 And by the time Friday arrives, everyone is grateful to have a clear schedule to catch up on any essential work, travel back home, or rest after an exciting few days.